orstavik/JoiComponents/book/chapter4_slottable/Proposal_VAR.md

    and has no need for a varCallback, this is not an issue that should be solved with the slottables callback.

 ## Style considerations

+Todo In the flattened DOM the `<VAR>` node would be converted into a #documentFragment.
+     Assigned nodes would be attached to it.
+Or, the end `<VAR>` could remain, to comply with CSS rules.
+     No, I think not.
+Using a #documentFragment would create a CSS border between the original elements and the element into which it is slotted.
+This would enable a simpler rule slot[name="whatever"]:assigned rules to be transfered wholesale into the document fragment of the VAR.
+     Or that regular CSS rules that applied to the VAR would be transfered into the stylesheet of the documentFragment.

 1. Regular CSS rules.
    The childNodes of `<VAR>` would be styled as childNodes of TEMPLATE today.